LCollision: Fast Generation of Collision-Free Human Poses using Learned Non-Penetration Constraints: Human Pose Collision-Free Constraints

-Recent methods~\cite{tretschk2019demea,bouritsas2019neural,ranjan2018generating,bagautdinov2018modeling,tan2018variational} have used neural networks to generate new poses from a small set of examples.
-They first compute an embedding space for the dataset and then sample the new latent codes to reconstruct new human poses.
+Recent methods~\cite{tretschk2019demea,bouritsas2019neural,ranjan2018generating,bagautdinov2018modeling,tan2018variational} have used neural networks to generate new poses from a small set of examples via shape embedding.
 In this section, we give an overview of the process of computing the embedding space for human pose generation and highlight the collision-free constraints that LCollision tries to satisfy.